Video game journalism: Review scores and aggregate ratings

-Reviews performed by major video game print sources, websites, and mainstream newspapers that sometimes carry video game such as The New York Times and The Washington Post are generally collected for consumers at sites like Metacritic, Game Rankings, and Rotten Tomatoes.
+Reviews performed by major video game print sources, websites, and mainstream newspapers that sometimes carry video game such as The New York Times and The Washington Post are generally collected for consumers at sites like Metacritic and Game Rankings.
 If the reviews are scored or graded, these sites will convert that to a numerical score and use a calculation to come out with an aggregate score.
 In the case of Metacritic, these scores are further weighted by an importance factor associated with the publication.
 Metacritic also is known to evaluate unscored reviews and assign a numeric score for this as well based on the impression the site editors get about the review.

 Within the industry, Metacritic has become a measure of the critical success of a game by game publishers, frequently used in its financial reports to impress investors.
 The video game industry typically does not pay on residuals but instead on critical performance.
 Prior to release, a publisher may include contractual bonuses to a developer if they achieve a minimum Metacritic score.
 In one of the more recognized examples, members of Obsidian Entertainment were to have gotten bonuses from Bethesda Softworks for their work on Fallout: New Vegas if they obtained a Metacritic score of 85 or better out of 100.
 After release, the game only obtained an 84 aggregate score from Metacritic, one point away, and Bethesda refused to pay them.